-INDIAN INSTITUTE OF TECHNOLOGY KHARAGPUR

-NPTEL

-National Programme

-on

-Technology Enhanced Learning

-Probability Methods in Civil Engineering

-Prof. Rajib Maity

-Department of Civil Engineering IIT Kharagpur
+Probability Methods in Civil Engineering Prof. Rajib Maithy Department of Civil Engineering Indian Institute of Technology, Kharagpur

-Lecture - 10

-Topic

-Discrete Probability Distribution
+Lecture No. # 10 Discrete Probability Distribution

-Hello welcome to this lectures of probability methods in civil engineering.
-Today it is 5th lecture and in this lecture we will cover the some standard discrete probability distribution that will be very useful for this; for different problems in civil engineering.
-Basically this class and maybe one or two classes we will cover some standard distribution of the random variables.
+Hello there, welcome to this lectures of probability methods in civil engineering, today it is 5th lecture and in this lecture, we will cover the some standard discrete probability distribution that will be very useful for this; for different problems in civil engineering.
+Basically, a this class and maybe one or two classes we will cover some standard distribution of the random variables.
 And today's class mostly we will discuss about the discrete random variables, and next or next one or two classes we will cover the different distribution for continuous random variable.

-So this distribution, this discrete distributions even though limited, but have some application in different problem that we will discuss one after another them.
+So, this distribution, this discrete distributions even though limited, but have some application in different problem that we will discuss one after another them.
 And we will start with our presentation with some quick recapitulation of the pdf of the discrete random variable.

-So our today, we will discuss on this discrete probability distribution, and this there are different discrete probability distribution.
+So our today, we will discuss on this discrete probability distribution, and this there are different discrete probability distribution and here.

-And there is some list is given it is not necessary that these are the only distribution which are discrete there maybe some other, but mostly the civil engineering problem the application of civil engineering problem limited to this distributions.
-So we will first today's lecture, we will first start with the pdf of discrete random variable that we, this part we covered in the last couple of classes but we will just quickly see that what this distribution is that in general, what is this distribution?

-Then we then will just show that one after another the binomial distribution then, we will go to multinomial distribution, then Poisson distribution, geometric distribution, negative binomial distribution, hypergeometric distribution.
-So this distribution is having different application in different civil engineering problem for example, when you call about the binomial distribution, we generally think of this different rate of success or failure in a particular event.
+There is some list is given it is not necessary that these are the only distribution which are discrete there maybe some other, but mostly the civil engineering problem the application of civil engineering problem limited to this distributions.
+So, we will first today's lecture, we will first start with the pdf of discrete random variable that we; this part we covered in the last couple of classes.
+But we will just quickly see that what this distribution is that in general, what is this distribution?
+Then, we then will just show that one after another the binomial distribution then, we will go to multinomial distribution then Poisson distribution, geometric distribution, negative binomial distribution, hyper geometric distribution.

-When we talk about multinomial, we generally go for some more than two outcomes.
-So more than two possibilities so that distribution, we generally see through multinomial distribution.
-Similarly, for the Poisson distribution, we talk about in terms of its occurrence over a time or space or over an area and those things particularly for this rainfall phenomena whether it is a rainy day or non rainy day or the railway accident and all this kind of problem we generally delayed that Poisson distribution.
+So, this distribution is having different application in different civil engineering problem for example, when you call about the binomial distribution, we generally think of this different rate of success or failure of; in a particular event.
+When you talk about multinomial, we generally go for some more than two outcomes so, more than two possibilities so that distribution, we generally see through multinomial distribution.
+Similarly, for the Poisson distribution, we talk about in terms of it is occurrence over a time or space or over an area.
+And those things particularly for this rainfall phenomena whether it is a rainy day or non rainy day or the railway accident and all this kind of problem will generally delayed that Poisson distribution.

-Then there are one after another the geometric distribution comes then negative binomial distribution comes, hyper geometric distributions comes all this distribution we will see.
-First we will see this distribution, what are this different distribution properties they are PMF particularly that you know that for discrete random variable that probability mass function we use.
-So we will see what are the PMF the probability mass function for different distribution first.

-And there are some of the moments that first moment, second moment, we will see.
+Then, there are one after another the geometric distribution comes then negative binomial distribution comes, hyper geometric distributions comes all this distribution we will see.
+First, we will see this distribution, what are this different distribution properties they are p m a particularly that you know that for discrete random variable that probability mass function we use.
+So, we will see, what are the p m a of the probability mass function for different distribution first and there some of the moments that first moment second moment, we will see.
 And then, we will discuss about some of the applications in different civil engineering problem.